AfricasTalkingLtd/africastalking.Net/README.md

    This code basically gives you 3 menus :, you can create more complex logic as you wish, also , as a hack, for deeper level menus use the `*` symbol to separate between levels and sub-levels (menus and submenus).
 Eg `Level1>Sublevel1>Sub-sublevel1` can be represented as `1*1*1` e.t.c.

-   We also have a class `UssdResponse`  as part of our controllers that makes getter and setter for whatever payload we receive from the server.
+   We also have a class `UssdResponse`  as part of our controllers that makes getters and setters for whatever payload we receive from the server.
 It should look as so:

    ```c#
    namespace USSDDemo.Controllers